UCL-ARC/git-novice-vscode/episodes/04-changes.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- `git status` shows the status of a repository.
+- `View Changes` shows the status of a repository.
 - Files can be stored in a project's working directory (which users see), the staging area (where the next commit is being built up) and the local repository (where commits are permanently recorded).
-- `git add` puts files in the staging area.
+- `Stage All Changes` puts all changed files in the staging area.
-- `git commit` saves the staged content as a new commit in the local repository.
+- `Commit` saves the staged content as a new commit in the local repository.
 - Write a commit message that accurately describes your changes.

 ::::::::::::::::::::::::::::::::::::::::::::::::::